Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Bondi-Sachs Framework

 \subsection{Einstein frame}

 We begin by investigating the Brans-Dicke theory in the Einstein frame.
 The action in the Einstein frame in the absence of additional matter fields is given by~\cite{Damour:1992we} \ba S=\int d^{4} x \sqrt{-\tilde{g}}\left[\frac{\tilde{R}}{16 \pi}-\frac{1}{2} \tilde{g}^{\rho \sigma}\left(\tilde{\nabla}_{\rho} \Phi\right)\left(\tilde{\nabla}_{\sigma} \Phi\right)\right]\,, \ea where $\tilde g$ is the metric in the Einstein frame, $\tilde R$ is the Ricci scalar and $\Phi$ is a real scalar field.
-We also use units where the gravitational constant in the Einstein frame $G_E$ satisfies, $G_E=1$.
+We also use units where the gravitational constant in the Einstein frame $G_E$ satisfies $G_E=1$.
 We use $\tilde \nabla_\mu$ to denote the covariant derivative compatible with $\tilde g_{\mu\nu}$.
 Varying the action with respect to the metric and the scalar field leads to the following equations of motion for the theory:

-The field equations, therefore, have the same form as in Einstein-Klein-Gordon theory, for a real scalar field $\Phi$, so the solutions will also have the same form as in Einstein-Klein-Gordon theory.
-We will review the solution of these equations in Bondi coordinates next.
+The field equations, therefore, have the same form as in Einstein-Klein-Gordon theory for a real scalar field $\Phi$, so their solutions will also have the same form as in Einstein-Klein-Gordon theory in general relativity.
+We will review the solutions of these equations in Bondi coordinates next.